jdareal/Block-9-MasterWorks/README.md

-# Block-9-MasterWorks
-A collection of 100 timeless Art Masterpieces all immutably inscribed on Block 9 Sats.
-Owning a Genesis Masterpiece will serve as a pass for all subsequent collectible series MasterWorks will ever drop
+Block 9 MasterWorks is a collection of 100 of the some of the greatest Art Masterpieces ever painted.
+Owning a Block 9 MasterWorks also serves as a MasterPass for Exclusive Access on every collection we ever drop.
+It also carries with it perks, such as substantial discounts on our future Collections, Merchandise, MasterPass holders channel in discord, Airdrops, and more....